 It may be some time before life gets back to normal be.
 In the meantime, I believe businesses like these demonstrate great resilience, hope and inspiration.
 They have also taught me that we need to innovate and adapt to our new surroundings in order to keep moving.

 As a professional soft skills trainer and business owner like many others, I too have had to embrace the challenges of growth and change.
-I am delighted to say, I am moving a number of my training courses online - sales, communication and customer service.
+I am delighted to say, I have moved a number of my training courses online - sales, communication, personal development and customer service.
 Details to follow very soon!